-In order to get the safest and most effective solution, positioning will need to be carefully considered.
+In order to get the safest and most effective solution, the positioning of speed bumps needs to be carefully considered.
 Vehicles should ideally drive over the speed bumps in a straight line, as turning on them may damage the speed bump and fixings, not to mention cause serious discomfort for the driver and their passengers.
-Bumps should also be set back from any junctions, to reduce the risk of vehicles stalling when pulling away.
+Bumps should also be set back from any junctions to help reduce the risk of vehicles stalling when pulling away.

-Our height restriction barriers are quick and easy to install, and there is the option of adding a nudge bar so you can adjust the acceptable height according to your needs.
-These come in 2000mm, 4000mm or 6000mm so you can choose the option that best suits your car park and the kind of vehicle you want to restrict access to.
+Our height restriction barriers are quick and easy to install; nudge bars can be added to adjust the acceptable height according to your needs.
+These come in 2000mm, 4000mm or 6000mm, so you can choose the option that best suits your car park and the kind of vehicle you want to restrict access to.

 Controlling traffic flow

 For the safety of the drivers using your car park, it’s best to create an easy to follow one-way system.
 This will eliminate the need to reverse or do difficult manoeuvres that could result in a collision.
 The first way to control the direction of traffic is to include directional arrows on the road itself, but another is to incorporate flow plates.